jordanmckin/D277/README.md

 Create 4–10 web pages of content for your website with a main page that introduces the state of your choice and additional pages for the capital and two other cities located within the state.
 The information for the capital and each city can vary but must include the following:

-•   the city’s population
+x   the city’s population

-•   the year the city was incorporated
+x   the year the city was incorporated

-•   the region of the state in which the city is located
+x   the region of the state in which the city is located

-•   the classification of the city: urban, suburban, and/or rural
+x   the classification of the city: urban, suburban, and/or rural

-•   the average income level of the city compared to the rest of the state
+x   the average income level of the city compared to the rest of the state

 1. Include the following items on each page, using a suitable HTML element: